Air-Fryer Bang Bang Chicken Tenders with Rice

 Little amounts can be added as an ingredient to soups, stews, and sauces to offer subtle notes of garlic and chilis without having to worry about adding too much heat.
 With Vietnamese pho, it’s a must-have!
 Moreover, Sriracha is a fantastic addition to marinades for meat, fish, tofu, and vegetables.
 Sriracha may also be used in sweets; give peanut brittle a try!

-Try some in our Spicy Tuna Bowl or our Vegetarian Pho Dinner Rice Bowl.
+If you are looking for a vegetarian option try some in our Vegetarian Pho Dinner Rice Bowl.